kapoko/delicious-hamburgers/README.md

 There's some breaking changes when updating from v0.x.x to v1.x.x.

-### Compatiblity with different sass implementations
+### 1. Compatibility with different sass implementations

 For extra robustness this package makes use of [Sass' `math` module](https://sass-lang.com/documentation/modules/math).
 There are many different implementations of the Sass language and the primary one is [Dart Sass](https://sass-lang.com/dart-sass), which supports this math module.
 As of now `LibSass` (and because of that also `node-sass`) and `RubySass` haven't implemented this module yet, although in the future they most likely will.